 - Are there any activities that are particularly draining for you?

 - What topics or activities make you the most curious about the world?

 These questions require a large amount of self-awareness and willingness to reflect, but if a young man is willing to wrestle with the answers, he will surely recognize where his passions lie.

 Finally, young men learn best from other gentlemen.
-Without a role model to demonstrate emotional intelligence, philanthropy, and passion, a teenage boy cannot develop in these areas.
-Fathers, brothers, teachers, mentors, and spiritual leaders can all offer examples of how to be gentlemen, but these men must also be committed to their own further development as an upstanding modern man.
-The journey from young man to gentleman is not an overnight transformation, but a lifelong process that requires dedication and support.
+A teenage boy cannot develop in these areas without a role model to demonstrate emotional intelligence, philanthropy, and passion.
+Fathers, brothers, teachers, mentors, and spiritual leaders can all offer examples of how to be gentlemen.
+Still, these men must also be committed to their further development as an upstanding modern man.
+The journey from young man to gentleman is not an overnight transformation but a lifelong process that requires dedication and support.